i128/dns-shell/README.md

 use DBI

 To install use cpan or ppm
-# cpan install Net-DNS-Nameserver MIME-Base32 DBI
+$ cpan install Net-DNS-Nameserver MIME-Base32 DBI
-# ppm install Net-DNS-Server MIME-Base32 DBI
+$ ppm install Net-DNS-Server MIME-Base32 DBI

 sqlite3:
-apt-get install sqlite3 on debian/ubuntu/kali, etc.
+$apt-get install sqlite3 on debian/ubuntu/kali, etc.

 =========================
 To compile for windows (optional)

-To compile the client.pl into a window's exe, just install par packer: cpan install Par-Packer or ppm install Par-Packer
+To compile the client.pl into a window's exe, just install par packer:
+$ cpan install Par-Packer
+or
+$ ppm install Par-Packer

 To compile:

-# pp client.pl -o client.exe
+$ pp client.pl -o client.exe

 =========================
 To use: Before you start